Karen Blixen: Life as a writer

 In 1959, Blixen made her only trip to the United States.
 It was an extended trip spanning from January to April, and while the purpose was to complete a series of educational films and discussions for the Ford Foundation and Encyclopædia Britannica, Blixen intended to enjoy herself.
 She was the feature of a Life Magazine article in the edition of 19 January 1959 and attended two Broadway openings.
 Feted by the well-to-do of New York society, Blixen was invited to dine with socialites Babe Paley and Gloria Vanderbilt.
-She was photographed by Richard Avedon and Cecil Beaton; the guest of John Steinbeck, who hosted a cocktail party in her honor; and serenaded by Maria Callas.
-Nobel laureate Pearl Buck and poets e. e. cummings and Marianne Moore came to see her, as well.
+She was photographed by Richard Avedon and Cecil Beaton, hosted by John Steinbeck at a cocktail party in her honor, and serenaded by Maria Callas.
+Nobel laureate Pearl Buck and poets E. E. Cummings and Marianne Moore came to see her, as well.
 When Blixen expressed a desire to meet Marilyn Monroe, the author Carson McCullers arranged a meeting with Monroe and her husband, the playwright Arthur Miller.
 Throughout the trip, Blixen played upon her crafted persona as a reclusive aristocrat and an outsider, but also that of an eccentric, who would eat only oysters and grapes, and drink only champagne.
 It was clear that she was ill, as it was reported that she was "frail" and "weighed 63 pounds [28 kg]" and she spent part of her time receiving "intravenous infusions".

 After returning to Denmark, Blixen resumed working, despite severe illness, finishing the African sketches Shadows on the Grass in 1960.
 The last of her works published during her lifetime, it was awarded her fifth selection as a Book-of-the-Month.
 A return-to-Africa memoir, Shadows explores the stereotypes and labels of Europeans and Africans, concluding that "prejudices reveal more about the perceiver than the perceived".
 The book consists of four tales: "Shadows on the Grass", which focuses on her Somali servant Farah; "Faith is Revealed", which relays the importance of symbolism; "The Great Gesture", which depicts medical issues in her community; and "Echoes from the Hills", which evaluates her loneliness after leaving Africa and the tireless vigil her staff from Africa kept on her former home for many years.